vivmost/vivmost/README.md

 - 🔭 I’m currently working on Android development.
 - 🌱 I’m currently learning DataStructures and Algorithms.
-- 👯 I’m looking to collaborate on Anything having an impact.
+- 👯 I’m looking to collaborate on anything having an impact.
 - 🤔 I’m looking for help with career guidance.
-- 💬 Ask me about Anything and everything.
+- 💬 Ask me about anything and everything.
 - 📫 How to reach me: [Mail](mailto:vivmost@gmail.com), [LinkedIn](https://www.linkedin.com/in/vivmost).
 - ⚡ Fun fact: I am a Guitarist too.